By: Sharon Aron Baron

 The largest opposition to the ban of plastic bags comes from the petroleum and plastics industries, and of course, consumers who don’t want to change their habits.

-Florida could join the list of cities, and countries who have had enough of the plastic bags filling up our landfills.
-There seemed to be some action taken by the Crist administration when they required the Department of Environmental Protection perform an analysis and submit a report to the legislature regarding plastic bags.
+Florida could join the list of cities and countries with enough plastic bags filling up our landfills.
+There seemed to be some action taken by the Crist administration when they required the Department of Environmental Protection to perform an analysis and submit a report to the legislature regarding plastic bags.
 Until such time that the Legislature adopts the recommendations of DEP, no local or state government may enact any regulation or tax on the use of such retail bags.
-This is why no city or county in Florida can do what individual cities have done in California.
+This is why no city or county in Florida can do what individual towns have done in California.

-This does not prevent individual stores from banning plastic bags like Whole Foods did in April of 2008.
+This does not prevent individual stores from banning plastic bags as Whole Foods did in April of 2008.
 Whole Foods customers have the choice of paper or reusable bags.
-When a customer brings in their own bags, Whole Foods will credit them $.05 for each one used.
+When customers bring in their bags, Whole Foods will credit them $.05 for each one used.
 Same with Target.
 Although they have not banned plastic bags, they give customers with reusable bags the same credit, but pay attention, as many store clerks forget to credit customers for doing this.

-Until the time that our state enacts changes for plastic bags, it is up to corporations such as Walmart, Publix and other major retailers to do their part to encourage reusable bags or to ban plastic bags altogether.
+Until our state enacts changes for plastic bags, it is up to corporations such as Walmart, Publix, and other major retailers to do their part to encourage reusable bags or ban plastic bags altogether.
 Until then, residents must do their part to make a difference in the amount of bags they will consume.